erudit/erudit-ps-documentation/docs/source/tagset/xml-doctype.rst

 <!DOCTYPE>
 ==========

-The ``<!DOCTYPE>`` declaration indicates the :term:`DTD` to which the :term:`XML` is associated, i other words, it defines the rules for the structure of the :term:`document`. the :term:`Érudit Publishing Schema` is based on the JATS version `1.1 <http://jats.nlm.nih.gov/publishing/1.1/>`_.
+The ``<!DOCTYPE>`` declaration indicates the :term:`DTD` to which the :term:`XML` is associated, in other words, it defines the rules for the structure of the :term:`document`. the :term:`Érudit Publishing Schema` is based on the :term:`NISO JATS Journal Archiving DTD`.

-Example *JATS version 1.1*:
+Example (this example may not be up to date) *JATS version 1.2*:

 .. code-block:: xml

-    <!DOCTYPE article PUBLIC "-//NLM//DTD JATS (Z39.96) Journal Publishing DTD v1.1 20151215//EN" "https://jats.nlm.nih.gov/publishing/1.1/JATS-journalpublishing1.dtd">
+    <!DOCTYPE article PUBLIC "-//NLM//DTD JATS (Z39.96) Journal Archiving and Interchange DTD v1.2 20190208//EN" "https://jats.nlm.nih.gov/archiving/1.2/JATS-archivearticle1.dtd">

 Floating Elements